0x00Jeff/0x00Jeff.github.io/_posts/2014-3-3-Hello-World.md

 ### gaining root privileges

-`hatter`'s home directory didn't have anything useful for us, there was a file there that conatains the some kind of password, I tried using it to login as `root` without any sucess, and I after a while it turned out to be `hatter`'s ssh credentiels, it didn't do us any good as `hatter` didn't have the permission to execute commands with sudo
+`hatter`'s home directory didn't have anything useful for us, there was a file there that contains some kind of password, I tried using it to login as `root` without any success, after a while it turned out to be `hatter`'s ssh credentiels, it didn't do me any good as `hatter` didn't have the permission to execute commands with sudo

 ```bash
 hatter@wonderland:/home/rabbit$ cd ../hatter/